armenak/DataDefender/README.md

 2. Creates plan (XML document) to define what columns and how should be anonymized.
 3. Anonymizes the data.
 4. Platform-independent.
-5. Supports Oracle, MS SQL Server, and MySQL.
-Work in progress for DB2 and PostgreSQL.
+5. Supports Oracle,MS SQL Server,MySQL, and PostgreSQL.
+Work in progress for DB2.
 6. This tool can help you on GDPR.

 Prerequisites